hitachi-rd-cv/omnidet-rotinv/README.md

 ## Annotations
 ### Mirror Worlds challenge
-~~The dataset can be downloaded from [here](https://icat.vt.edu/mirrorworlds/challenge/index.html "MW").~~
+The dataset can be downloaded from [here](http://www2.icat.vt.edu/mirrorworlds/challenge/index.html "MW").
-The original dataset link is expired.
-Please contact the original dataset provider.

 The annotations are placed in "mw_18mar" directory in each tar file.
 Annotation statistics are as follows: